biosaxs-dev/molass-develop/_sources/chapters/11/ai_assisted.md

    - Critically review all AI-generated code for correctness, security, and adherence to project standards before accepting or merging it.
    - Remember: Copilot can help you write tests, but cannot run them.
 Always run and check yourself.

+4. **Redirect Context When Necessary**
+   - AI tools lack the ability to recognize when a course change is necessary.
+It is the responsibility of the developer to identify when the current approach is no longer effective or optimal and to redirect the AI accordingly.

 Each of these axioms is fundamental and cannot be derived from the others.
 By following them, you ensure effective and reliable use of AI in your coding workflow.

 ## How to Save Your AI Session Context